sequ3l/docker-chinook/README.md

 **Other**:

 - There is an SQLite Chinook Database located at .data/sqlite/chinook.db should the need arise.
-- [DBeaver](https://dbeaver.io/) is a great multi-database GUI available on all major platforms if feel the need to explore the database structures visually.
+- [DBeaver](https://dbeaver.io/) is a great multi-database GUI available on all major platforms if you feel the need to explore the database structures visually.

 **License**: